Crowd4SDG/crowdnalysis/README.md

 `>>> crowdnalysis.factory.Factory.list_registered_algorithms()`

+See the [tutorial](https://github.com/Crowd4SDG/crowdnalysis/blob/master/nb/tutorial.ipynb) notebook for the usage of main features.

 ## How to run unit tests

 We use [pytest](https://pytest.org) as the testing framework.
 Tests can be run by: